appium/appium-xcuitest-driver/docs/reference/execute-methods.md

 Runs the given command as a subcommand of `xcrun simctl` against the device under test.

-`stream` commands such as log stream keeps listening the output, thus Appium keeps waiting for the command to end up to the given `timeot`.

 #### Arguments
 Name | Type | Required | Description | Example
 --- | --- | --- | --- | ---